 Since the dawn of this blog, I’ve received some lovely comments, lots of questions about social anxiety in my inbox and been a part of plenty of discussions about mental health.
 I love that my blog can create an open forum for people to talk about that stuff as it can usually be difficult to talk about it in “real life“.
 Another side of running my blog, is that I sometimes come across some mean-spirited comments from people and that’s just part and parcel of putting myself out there.

-Thing is, I wouldn’t be surprised if those comments were from people who didn’t have a mental illness and had quite an ignorant view of what it was like to have one but more often than not, the mean comments are from people who also suffer from social anxiety or depression themselves.
+Thing is, it’s not like I would be all that surprised if those comments were from people who didn’t have a mental illness and had quite an ignorant view of what it was like to have one but more often than not, the mean comments are from people who also suffer from social anxiety or depression themselves.

-Comments like “There’s no way you really have social anxiety because you work/have a boyfriend etc.” Or “You don’t know what social anxiety really feels like because I’ve never had a job/partner/friends etc.” get really tiresome after a while.
+Comments like “There’s no way you really have social anxiety because you work/have a boyfriend etc.” Or “You don’t know what social anxiety really feels like because you’re not as worse off as me” get really tiresome after a while.

 So to address the comments: